maliniaththatage/cityInventory/README.md

 # cityInventory

-This application allow users to view ,Searcg and Edit City details according to the logged user role.
+This application allow users to view ,Search and Edit City details according to the logged user role.

 ROLE_USER - View ,Search access